Racquetball: Offensive shots

 Straight-in shots are usually meant to hit the front wall as low as possible.
 If the ball contacts the front wall so low as to bounce twice before it reaches the service line it is called a "kill" shot.
 Straight-in shots are normally attempted with the idea of hitting toward the area of the court the opponent cannot cover.

 Straight-in shots hit where the opponent cannot return them are called down-the-line and cross court passing shots.
 Often kill shots are returned very close to the back wall as the ball is moving towards the front wall.

 Pinches and splats are shots that strike the side wall before the front wall.
 This often makes the ball bounce twice quickly to end the rally.
 Pinches normally strike the side wall towards the front part of the court, often within a few inches from the front wall.

 The "splat" shot is an elongated pinch that strikes the side wall towards the back part of the court.
 It often makes a distinctive splatting sound.
 The advantage to a splat shot, beyond an unpredictable angle, is that it creates a longer distance to travel forward for the opponent who is held between a tension of going forward and staying back because of velocity of passing shots.

 Pinches are classified as frontside or reverse.
 A right-handed player shooting a forehand shot to the right front corner is shooting a frontside pinch.
 A right-handed player shooting to the left front corner is a reverse pinch.
 A right-handed player shoots a backhand frontside pinch to the left corner and a reverse double pinch to the right corner.
 Everything for a left-handed player would be the opposite.

-The dink is another very effective offensive shot designed to end the point.
-It is a shot very low to the front wall hit very softly so as to bounce twice before the opponent can get to it.
+The dink is another effective offensive shot designed to end the point.
+It is a shot that goes very low to the front wall, struck very softly so that it bounces twice before the opponent can get to it.
 Dinks are most effective when the opponent is positioned deep in the court.

 Another important shot type is the "Z" shot.
 This shot is effective at confusing and tiring out an opponent.
 To hit a "Z" shot one hits the side wall hard and up high causing the ball to hit the front then the other side wall then back to the original side wall.
-If done correctly, the path of the ball will be Z shaped.
+If done correctly, the path of the ball will be Z-shaped.
 This shot can have confusing bounces which can frustrate opponents.
 If done correctly, a "Z" shot will apply spin to the ball on the final bounce as well, causing it to rebound perpendicular to the second wall and fall parallel to the back wall, the closer the better.
 This makes the "Z" shot very difficult to return.